Keyboard shortcuts

 Press Esc to hide this help

-Tutorial: Swift iOS App
+Swift iOS App

 Prerequisites

-• Rust toolchain (stable channel)
+• Rust toolchain (stable channel).

-• Xcode 15+ with iOS SDK
+• Xcode 15 or later with the iOS SDK installed.

-• WeaveFFI CLI installed (cargo install weaveffi-cli)
+• WeaveFFI CLI (cargo install weaveffi-cli).

 • iOS Rust targets: